wds4/tapestry-protocol/tips/README.md

 The purpose of the tapestry protocol is to facilitate the world's first [decentralized digital languages](https://github.com/wds4/tapestry-protocol/blob/main/glossary/decentralizedLanguage.md).

-## A note on organization

-Many [pseudo-arbitary](https://github.com/wds4/tapestry-protocol/blob/main/glossary/pseudoArbitrary.md) decisions are required to build out a fully functioning tapestry protocol.
-An example is that this protocol makes extensive use of JSON rather than, say, XML.
-We will place as much of the protocol as possible into the core (TIPs 0.x), with the requirement that the core must contain no *pseudo-arbitrary* decisions.
-If a TIP requires any *pseudo-arbitrary* decision to be made, it must be pushed to 1.x or higher.

 ## [Core Protocol: TIPs 0.x](core-protocol)

 ## [Concept Graph: TIPs 1.x](concept-graph)